damies13/BrassRazoo/Doc/Records.md

 # Records

-A record is a python dictionary that gets been converted to a JSON string when added to a block.
+A record is a Python dictionary that is converted into a JSON string when added to a block.

-All records should have the following keys:
+All records must contain the following keys:

-- Record ID
+*   Record ID
-- Type
+*   Type
-- Status
+*   Status
-- Creator
+*   Creator
-- Description
+*   Description
-- Signature
+*   Signature
-- IsValid
+*   IsValid

-Records may also have the following common keys, as well as record type specific keys:
+Records may also contain the following common keys, in addition to type-specific keys:

-- Recipient
+*   Recipient
-- Total
+*   Total
-- Recurring
+*   Recurring
-- Start Date
+*   Start Date
-- End Date
+*   End Date
-- Details
+*   Details
-- Serial Number
+*   Serial Number

 ## Record ID

-Brass Razoo ID that uniquely identifies this record
+The unique Brass Razoo ID identifying this record.

 ## Type

-String identifying the type of record, e.g.
-- account - a user / business account
+A string that identifies the record type, such as:

+*   **Account:** A user or business account.
-- server - details about a server that may be used for generating blocks when a it has sufficient stakes
+*   **Server:** Details about a server capable of generating blocks when it holds sufficient stakes.
-- stake - record of number of Brass Razoos a person has staked with a server
+*   **Stake:** Records the number of Brass Razoos staked by an individual with a server.
-- transfer - normally a one off record, like a sale of an object
-- contract - normally reoccurring records, like wages, rent, services, subscriptions
-- object - normally registration of something physical to be sold
-- action
+*   **Transfer:** Typically a one-off record, such as an item sale.
+*   **Contract:** Typically a recurring record, used for wages, rent, services, or subscriptions.
+*   **Object:** Used for registering physical items intended for sale.
+*   **Action:**
-	- rule - validation rule for validating record and blocks
+    *   **Rule:** A validation rule applied to records and blocks.
-	- task - reoccurring job task for server to perform
+    *   **Task:** A recurring job task performed by the server.

 ## Status

-String identifying the status of a record, e.g.
+A string indicating the current status of the record, for example:

-- pending
-- completed
-- rejected
+*   Pending
+*   Completed
+*   Rejected

 ## Creator

-ID of the account that created the record
+The ID of the account that created the record.

 ## Description

-Free text string that helps creator and receiver know what the record is for.
+A free-text string intended to inform both the creator and the receiver of the record's purpose.

 ## Signature

-Digital signature of the Creator, you should be able to use a users public key to verify the record
+The digital signature of the Creator.
+This signature should be verifiable using the user's public key.

 ## IsValid

-The IsValid key is initially set to false when a record is received, then after the rules action engine has run a applied the rules to the record, the status will be updated to true if all rules pass.
+This key is initially set to `False` upon record receipt.
+After the rules action engine has run its validation rules, the status is updated to `True` if all rules pass successfully.

-## Pending Records
+# Record Queues and Sharding

-When a Brass Razoo Client creates a record it will be sent to a Brass Razoo Server, this server will then append the record to the pending records queue.
+When a Brass Razoo Client creates a record, it is sent to a designated Brass Razoo Server, which appends the record to its pending queue.

-The Brass Razoo Server will periodically run the Record rules engine against the Records in the pending Records queue:
+The Brass Razoo Server periodically runs the Record rules engine against the pending queue.
+Records are then directed to specific queues:

-- Records that pass the rule validation will be moved to the Queued Records queue for inclusion in the next block
+*   **Queued Records:** Records that pass validation are moved here, awaiting inclusion in the next block.
-- Records that fail the rule validation will be moved to the Rejected Records queue for inclusion in the next block
+*   **Rejected Records:** Records that fail validation are moved here.

-Pending Records are broadcast to all servers who's shard matches the Record shard as a pending Record.

-## Queued Records

-Queued Records are broadcast to all servers who's shard matches the Record shard as a queued Record.

-## Rejected Records

-Rejected Records are broadcast to all servers who's shard matches the Record shard as a rejected Record.
+These queues (Pending, Queued, Rejected) are broadcast to all servers whose shard matches the record's shard.

-## Confirmed Records

-Once a Record is added to a block it becomes a confirmed Record
+*   **Confirmed Records:** Once a record is successfully added to a block, it becomes a Confirmed Record and is broadcast to all matching shard servers.

-Confirmed Records are broadcast to all servers who's shard matches the Record shard as a queued Record.

-## Requesting Record status / details
+# Requesting Record Status / Details

-A client will request the Record status and details from whichever server it is connected to

-A server when receiving a Record status or details request will determine which shard the Record belongs to and ask it's nearest server belonging to that shard.
+A client requests the record status and details from any connected server.
+The server, upon receiving this request, determines the record's designated shard and forwards the request to its nearest corresponding server within that shard.

-## New Blocks
+# New Blocks

-In order to be eligible to create a new block a server must have someone stake some Brass Razoos with that server, the maximum value of all Records a server can add to a block is limited but the total Brass Razoos staked with that server
+To be eligible to create a new block, a server must have users who have staked Brass Razoos with it.
+The maximum value of Records a server can include in a block is limited, by the total amount of Brass Razoos staked with that server must be considered.